boatilus/peppercorn/README.md

 # peppercorn

-**peppercorn** is a simple "post stream"; a single-thread discussion forum concept, written in Go and backed by [RethinkDB](https://www.rethinkdb.com/).
+**peppercorn** is a simple "post stream"; a private, single-thread discussion forum concept, written in Go and backed by [RethinkDB](https://www.rethinkdb.com/).
 Development is early — there are only simple routes defined and models are incomplete.

 ## Running tests